abstractqqq/GodetteVNFramework/README.md

 There are 3 core components in this framework.
 1. An actor editor (WIP, mostly stable for written functions)
 2. A script editor (WIP, mostly stable for written functions)
-3. A core dialog system (basically a json interpreter, mostly stable)
+3. Multiple core dialog systems (In progress)

 Transition system is integrated from eh-jogos's project.
 You can find it [here](https://github.com/eh-jogos/eh_Transitions)